-The 'Max' and 'Min' magnitudes are all visual.
+The 'Max' and 'Min' magnitudes are all visual except where the 'Min' is followed by a 'p', in which case they are both photographic.

-In the Eclipsing Binary Program list, the Period column is in days (d), the 'D' column gives the duration of the eclipse in hours.
+In the Eclipsing Binary Program list, the 'D' column gives the duration of the eclipse in hours.
 This is only well-defined for Algol type (EA) stars.
 'EB' or 'EW' in this column indicates that the star is a Beta Lyrae or W UMa star.